starjumper30/ui-library/README.md

   "includePaths": ["dist/ui-components"]
 },
 ```
-In styles.scss import all component-styles
+In styles.scss import all component-styles and style-guide global styles (you may reference individual component style files if you are not using all the components in the library ).
 ```
+@use 'style-guide/global-styles';
-@import 'component-styles';
+@use 'component-styles';
 ```

 ## Writing a real app that installs the library into node_modules